 So I’ll look forward to seeing how this goes.
 And I’ll try to come back and fortify this with some written examples of my thinking.
 But leaving it here for now, and of course, welcome your thoughts.

 ***** And now, July 24th, I can update it further still… The defense got SUMMARY JUDGMENT.
 What?!
 This went away too easily, especially in the present environment where everything gets to take a shot.
-The musicology is debatable, but if as it appears it’s pretty much just Blondie’s Heart of Glass and Garbage’s James Bond being argued, that’s not going to negate fourteen consecutive notes in a chorus; not as a matter of fact.
+The musicology is debatable, but if as it appears it’s pretty much just Blondie’s Heart of Glass and Garbage’s James Bond being argued, that’s not enough to negate fourteen consecutive notes in a chorus; not as a matter of fact.
 Something here doesn’t gel for me.

 ***** And now nearly a year later, after reading the judgment here it’s not much less confounding, except in that the plaintiffs may have had some procedural problems.
 Musicologically though, if I’m reading this right, the defense successfully persuaded the court that “Heart of Glass” is meaningfully the same as these two works.
 And then they ran a “prior parts” strategy in which you ask, “If you strip away everything that’s prior art and therefore not original to your song, then do you still find substantial similarity in what remains?”
 Such that if you take the relevant phrases from A Lonely Night and I Need To Love, but filter from both everything that’s “Heart Of Glass” then you’re left with only a few notes to discuss.
 Then you reason that the recent Stairway ruling says three notes won’t cut the mustard.
 That’s a valid way to argue prior art, but here’s the thing… If I take those phrases and filter away what’s “Heart Of Glass,” the allegedly infringing phrases are intact.
 The defense’s argument is wrong.
 I get it.
 I got it.
 It worked.
 But, it wasn’t true.